 - Having the police and Animal Services look into the dog’s history

 - Asking witnesses or neighbors if they recognize the dog and know who it belongs to

-- Having your Mableton dog bite and animal attack lawyer go to the scene and investigate the details
+- Having your lawyer go to the scene and investigate the details

-Talk to a Dog Bite and Animal Attack Lawyer in Mableton, GA for Free Today
+Talk to a Mableton Dog Bite and Animal Attack Lawyer Today

 Don’t suffer through the aftermath of a dog bite alone.
 At John Foy & Associates, we are here to help you build a strong injury claim to pursue the financial recovery you deserve.
 We have been doing this for countless dog bite injury victims over the past 20 plus years.

-Let us help you today, starting with a FREE consultation and case evaluation.
-We’ll look at the details of your case and discuss how we can help.
-Call (404) 400-4000 or contact us online to get started with your FREE consultation.
+Our Mableton dog bite lawyers will look at the details of your case and discuss how we can help.
+Call us 24/7 or contact us online to get started with your free consultation.